-Aaron Dai: World Premiere
+Aaron Dai: Twilight Song

 A graduate of Columbia University and Mannes College of Music, Aaron Dai began studying piano at the age of 5 and went on to win the UNICEF Youth Concerts Competition three times by the age of 15.
 He has concertized around the country, performing in New York venues such as CAMI Hall, Steinway Hall, and Symphony Space, and cities including Philadelphia, Houston, Phoenix, and San Francisco.
 Aaron studied with Rachael M. Perez Hayes and Denise Kahn.
 Other studies include accompaniment …